 2.HOW IS YOUR INFORMATION SHARED?

 We transfer data to processors located outside the EEA.
-Your data may also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
-The safeguard we have put in place for this transfer is to enter into European Commission approved standard contractual clauses with the provider.
+Your data may also be processed by employees operating outside the EEA who work for us or for one of our suppliers.
+The safeguard we have put in place for this transfer is to enter into European Commission approved standard of Data Privacy Framework with the provider.
 If you wish to receive more information relating to our Processors and/or transfers outside of the EEA, please contact us at the contact details at the start of this privacy notice.

 3.WHAT ARE YOUR RIGHTS RELATING TO PERSONAL DATA?